 The big blue of Monemvasia

 Portelo, in the middle of the sea wall, is the only entrance to Monemvasia by water.
-From here you can dive into the crystal-clear water and it will feel like you’re jumping off the deck of a ship.
-Swimming under the mighty fortress, in one of the most beautiful destinations in Greece, is a holiday experience you will never forget.
+From here you can dive into the sea, as if you’re jumping off the deck of a ship.
+Swimming under the mighty fortress, in one of the most beautiful destinations in Greece, is an experience you will never forget.

 Unravel the secrets of the daily lives of residents from the last few centuries in the villages around Monemvasia.
 There are two fabulous folklore museums in Reihia and Velies, showcasing the manners and customs of the locals.